-Would you rather stay glued to your group, and indulge in holiday eating and drinking?
-Or, yours would be more of an academic style – talk and discuss, as kids sing carols Christmas party?
+Would you rather stay glued to your group and indulge in holiday eating and drinking?
+Or, yours would be more of an academic style – talk and discuss, as kids sing carols at the Christmas party?
 Then, of course, you may choose something else too, but do keep this aspect in mind that you may also have to dance – even if a bit!

 Accessories can be your savior when trying to get a specific look or theme right.
 In the Christmas context, too, you can easily de-construct or tone down the Indian look with smart accessorizing.
 For starters, even with a saree, avoid heavy Indian jewelry or traditional neck-pieces.
 Choose chic danglers and keep desi-style bangles at bay.
 Wear a classy bracelet and a watch, and maybe a statement ring to get your Christmas look right.
 Keep your bag and shoes western in styling too.

 Trendy accessories or statement pieces can instantly glam up an Indian style Christmas look.
 So if you wish to avoid ethnic dressing, you can still introduce Indian spiciness in your wardrobe by wearing ethnic accessories or jewelry with your western-style Christmas outfit.
 How about styling your princess gown with a floral matha patti or a statement nose ring with a little dress?
 After all, innovation is the key to a unique style statement!

 There’s no limit to the ways you can blend these sensibilities and achieve unique and gorgeous looks for the Christmas week.
 Just remember to balance your wardrobe elements appealingly!
 Don’t forget to share your experiences with us – in the comments section.